The Mattress Warehouse Guide To Buying A Bed

-Fabbro beds are regarded as some of the most luxurious in South Africa and are favored by premier hotels and guest lodges.
+Fabbro beds are regarded as some of the most luxurious in South Africa and are favoured by premier hotels and guest lodges.
 They are built to meticulous standards by a company with more than 50 years’ experience in the industry.
 Fabbro beds are a luxury buy, but they are within your budget if you are shopping in the higher quality range of beds.

 Each mattress is a masterpiece and incorporates materials such as cashmere and organic wool, which is combined with advanced technology to create the perfect bed.
 The mattress leaves you feeling cool, fresh and dry; the mattress is designed to constantly circulate air while some models are made with gel-infused memory foam and natural latex which prevent the bed from sagging.

 Unique Compression Activation technology acts as a rapid response system providing support to pressure points of the anatomy and keeps the spine properly aligned.
 The pocket spring systems are regarded as one of the most advanced in the world, which is what you’d expect from an Italian inspired design.

 Genessi Beds promise superior durability and great support, using a unique combination of high density and speciality foams.
 The mattress is made to ensure your spine stays in alignment while comfortably accommodating pressure points such as shoulders and hips.
 A sleeper is not disturbed by movement of another person on the bed as the foam does not have a rigid, connected structure and is designed to react only to the immediate area where pressure or weight is applied.